Last updated: December 11, 2023

 Do I pay taxes on my cash out refinance?

 You do not have to pay taxes on your cash out refinance.
-In fact, the interest you pay on a cash out refinance could be tax deductible if the funds go toward a qualifying expense like a home improvement.
+In fact, the interest you pay on a cash out refinance could be tax deductible if the funds go toward a qualifying expense.

 Can you make a cash out refinance tax deductible?

-Making sure your cash out refinance tax is deductible might be complicated, so you should enlist the help of a trusted, knowledgeable tax professional before proceeding.
-They should help you determine what home improvements can count as capital improvements.
+Knowing whether the interest on your cash out refinance tax is deductible or partially deductible might be complicated, so it may help to work with a trusted, knowledgeable tax professional.
+They should also help you determine what home improvements count as substantial improvements.

 Cash out refinance tax deduction limits

-For example, let’s imagine you pull $50,000 from your equity with a cash out refinance, with $40,000 going toward a new pool and $10,000 toward a vacation.
-In this scenario, you may be able to deduct the interest paid on the capital improvement value — which is the interest on $40,000.
+Imagine you pull $50,000 from your equity with a cash out refinance, with $40,000 going toward a substantial improvement and $10,000 toward a vacation.
+In this scenario, you may be able to deduct the interest paid on the substantial improvement value—which is the interest on $40,000.

-Also, homeowners may typically only claim a deduction on interest for up to $750,000 in total mortgage debt.
-So, if someone took out a cash out refinance for $800,000, then $50,000 of the loan’s interest would not be tax deductible regardless of how they used the cash.
+So, if someone married and filing jointly took out a cash out refinance for $800,000, then $50,000 of the loan’s interest would not be tax deductible regardless of how they used the money.

 Cash out refinance alternatives

 While cash out refinances are excellent tools, they’re not the best fit for everyone.
-If a cash out refinance does not fit what you are looking for, you may also be able to pull equity from your home with a home equity loan or home equity line of credit (HELOC).
-In general, tax deductions for these loans work similarly to cash out refinance deductions.
+If a cash out refinance does not match what you are looking for, you may also be able to pull equity from your home with a home equity loan or home equity line of credit (HELOC).

 Home equity loan

-A home equity loan is a type of second mortgage on your home that allows you to tap into your home’s equity.
-Instead of replacing your current mortgage, a home equity loan allows you to retain your existing mortgage and access additional money.
-This means that you keep your current mortgage rate and still pull equity from your home.
+A home equity loan is a type of second mortgage on your home that lets you tap into your home’s equity.
+Instead of replacing your current mortgage, you keep your current mortgage at the same rate and pull equity from your home with the home equity loan.

-Like cash out refinances, home equity loan interest is tax deductible only when the cash is used for capital improvements.
-Also, you can only deduct interest on your total mortgage debt (your mortgage plus the home equity loan) up to $750,000, and your total mortgage debt cannot exceed the home’s value.
+Like cash out refinances, home equity loan interest is tax deductible only when you use funds to buy, borrow, or substantially improve the property securing the loan.
+Also, you can only deduct interest on your total mortgage debt (your first mortgage plus the home equity loan) up to $750,000 and must meet other requirements.

 Home equity line of credit (HELOC)

-HELOC interest may be tax deductible under similar conditions as home equity loan interest.
-For interest on a HELOC to potentially qualify for a deduction, the cash must go toward a capital improvement in your home, and interest may only be deductible on up to $750,000 in your total mortgage debt.
-Also, you can typically only deduct interest on cash from a HELOC, not your total approved line of credit.
+HELOC interest may be tax deductible under conditions similar to home equity loan interest.
+For interest on a HELOC to potentially qualify for a deduction, the cash must go toward buying, building, or substantially improving the home secured by the loan, and interest may only be deductible on up to $750,000 in your total mortgage debt.

 Closing thoughts: Cash out refinance tax implications

 Cash out refinances are an excellent way to tap into the equity in your home without potentially triggering a taxable event.
-On top of that, there may be some strategies you can employ to create tax deductions using the money from your cash out refinance.
-Using a cash out refinance may give you a way to improve your home and reduce your tax burden at the same time.
+On top of that, there may be some strategies you can use to create tax deductions with your funds.
+Using a cash out refinance may improve your home and reduce your tax burden at the same time.

 Make sure to contact a tax professional to receive advice on what the tax implications may be in your unique situation.